unisave-cloud/docs/unisave-local.md

 > **Note:** The key should be unique within the game, meaning there should not be two scripts (or two simultaneous instances of one script) with the same key on some fields.
 If that was to happen, the system would not work properly.

-The attribute does not perform the loading and saving procedure.
-That is enabled by inheriting from `UnisaveLocalBehaviour`.
+The attribute does not perform the loading and saving.
+That is enabled by inheriting from the `UnisaveLocalBehaviour` class.

 > **Note:** There is the `UnisaveLocalBehaviour` for local saving and the `UnisaveCloudBehaviour` for cloud saving.
 For more info about the cloud saving see the related documentation page.